riboseinc/rfc-openpgp-sca/sections/08-sm2-kdf.md

 # SM2 Key Derivation Function

-A key derivation function (KDF) is necessary to implement the EC encryption.
-The SM2PKE KDF is defined in Section 5.4.3 of [@SM2-4] and can be used with the SM3 hash algorithm [@SM3].
+A key derivation function (KDF) is necessary to implement EC encryption.

+The SM2PKE KDF is defined in Section 5.4.3 of [@I-D.shen-sm2-ecdsa] (originally from Section 3.4.3 of [@SM2-4]) and should be used in conjunction with the SM3 hash algorithm [@SM3].

-It is provided here for convenience.
+The pseudocode is provided here for convenience.

 ## Inputs